NorfairKing/haphviz/README.md

 There are some examples in the `examples` directory.

 Running them with `runhaskell examples/example.hs` will get you the graphviz code.
-If you have `xdot`, then you can run `runhaskell examples/example.hs` to see the graph visualized.
+If you have `xdot`, then you can run `runhaskell examples/example.hs | xdot` to see the graph visualized.